High Usage Charge

-Note: As part of a larger rate relief effort across the state, in response to COVID-19, the California Public Utilities Commission temporarily reduced the price of high usage electricity by 30%.
-This lower price is effective June 1 and will run through October 31 or longer, if extended by the Commission.
+Note: As part of a larger rate relief effort across the state, in response to COVID-19, the California Public Utilities Commission (Commission) temporarily reduced the price of high usage electricity by 30%.
+This lower price is effective June 1, 2020 and will remain in place until further direction from the Commission.

 The outlined pricing has been rounded for illustrative purposes.
 Visit ‘Total Electric Rates’ for complete pricing schedules and additional pricing plan details.

 The Baseline Allowance is the amount of energy required to cover your basic household needs such as lighting, cooking, heating and refrigeration.
 Your individual baseline is reviewed and approved by the State of California and is determined by your climate zone, season number of days in your billing cycle and whether you’re a gas-only or gas and electric customer.